drusellers/site/src/posts/relevance.md

 ---
-title: "Relevancy"
+title: 'Relevancy'
-subtitle: "The Crowbar of Search"
+subtitle: 'The Crowbar of Search'
 date: '2019-05-18'
 draft: true
 tags: ['search']
 categories: 'search'
 withStats: true
 description: >
   In my attempt to learn more about full text search I'm going through and documenting in my own words some of the key elements supporting full text search analysis.
 ---

 Relevancy starts in full text search indices with TF/IDF